Prosen-Ghosh/Problem-Solving/JavaScript/Exclamation marks series #1: Remove a exclamation mark from the end of string.md

-# Exclamation marks series #1: Remove a exclamation mark from the end of string Code Wars Problem Solution
+# Exclamation marks series #1: Remove a exclamation mark from the end of string Code Wars Problem Solution.

 ```
 /*